Recommended products

 Scanning

-Canon P-208II ImageFORMULA Personal Document Scanner has been my favourite choice for my scanning needs.
+Canon P-208II ImageFORMULA Personal Document Scanner has been my favourite choice for my scanning needs for years.
 It’s amazingly fast for business cards (one per second) and it scans on both sides.
 For text, it also does OCR for searchable files.

 Mobile headsets